hacksu/kent-hack-it/challenges/Cryptography/medium/rail-fence-cipher/Solution.md

 # Golden Flash Express
 * **Description** While exploring the old Kent State railroad depot, you discovered a coded message left by a Golden Flash operative.
-The message appears to follow the pattern of train tracks.
-Can you decode this transportation cipher and uncover the secret message hidden within the rails?
+The message appears to use some kind of pattern-based encryption.
+Can you decode this mysterious cipher and uncover the secret message hidden within?
 * **Event:** Kent Hack It 2025
 * **Category:** Crypto
 * **Difficulty:** Medium